god-lithuania-devops-bootcamp/Prometheus-Grafana/README.md

+# Monitoring Stack using Prometheus and Grafana (Swarm and k8s)

-# Vagrant VM Access and Kubernetes Cluster Configuration
+## Vagrant VM Access and Kubernetes Cluster Configuration
 Instructions for accessing Vagrant VMs externally from my home LAN and setting up a 3-node Kubernetes cluster using Vagrant VM environment.
 Additionally, it includes a resource for configuring a local kubectl to access a remote Kubernetes cluster.

 ## Accessing Vagrant VMs Externally from Home LAN